backdrop-contrib/feef/README.md

 Backdrop CMS module to embed file entities in content using a token-like placeholder.

-To embed file entities use a placeholder with brackets like "[file-embed:N]" or "[file-embed:N:full]", where "N" is the numeric file id.
+To embed file entities use a placeholder with brackets like `[file-embed:7]` or `[file-embed:7:full]`, where "7" is the numeric file id.
 The second example shows as full entity including wrappers and attached fields (if any).

 For easier embedding, this module ships with a CKEditor plugin with autocomplete.
-Start typing in the "Select an existing file from server" form field to get suggestions (filter is based on file names).
+Start typing in the _Select an existing file from server_ form field to get suggestions (filter is based on file names).

 The widget has no upload feature.
 To select files (audio/video...), these files already need to exist on the server.

-Embedding files only requires "View files" permissions.
+Embedding files only requires _View files_ permission.

 **Why a placeholder and not directly embedding the rendered file?**